vectara/vectara-answer/README.md

 summary_num_results: 10

 # The name of the summarization prompt in Vectara
-# If you are a Vectara scale customer you can use custom prompts.
+# If you are a Vectara scale customer, you can use custom prompts.
 # This field names a custom prompt, otherwise it uses the default for the account.
 summary_prompt_name: vectara-summary-ext-v1.2.0
 ```